siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 TinyG has a 254 byte serial buffer that receives raw ASCII commands.
 A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the $ic setting.
 So this is the first queue that needs to be managed.
 If you overflow the serial buffer you will get erratic results.
 More on this under Flow Control.

-There are 3 types of commands that can be pulled from the serial buffer:
+There are 4 general classes of commands that can be pulled from the serial buffer:

-1. Gcode commands such as g0x10, m7, or g17
+1. Gcode commands (blocks) such as g0x10, m7, or g17
 1. Configuration commands such as {"xvm":16000}
 1. Actions, such as $defa=1 (reset all configuration values to default)
 1. In-cycle commands such as ! (feedhold) and ~ (cycle start) (These have special handling - [see below](https://github.com/synthetos/TinyG/wiki/Tinyg-Communications-Programming#in-cycle-commands))